Why do people go overseas for medical treatment?

 - Orthopaedic surgery (for example, joint and spine surgery, hip or knee replacement)

 - Health screenings along with scans, diagnosis and other treatments

-Based on the 2019 International Living Annual Global Retirement Index, the top six (6) countries with best ratings in the “Best Healthcare in the World” category are:
+Based on the 2020 International Living Annual Global Retirement Index, the top six (6) countries with the best ratings in the “Best Healthcare in the World” category are:

 However, the costs incurred when you travel overseas for medical purposes can poke a big hole in your pocket and savings.

-The costs that we are talking about is not only hospitalisation, but also transportation (flight, taxi, car rental), accommodation (hotel, homestay), daily meals, childcare (if any), and miscellaneous expenses.
+The costs that we are talking about are not only hospitalisation, but also transportation (flight, taxi, car rental), accommodation (hotel, homestay), daily meals, childcare (if any), and miscellaneous expenses.